openebs-archive/cstor-operators/docs/quick.md

     demo-cstor-vol    Bound    pvc-52d88903-0518-11ea-b887-42010a80006c   5Gi        RWO            cstor-csi-stripe   10s
     ```

-6. Verify that the all volume specific resources has been created
+6. Verify that the all volume-specific resources have been created
-    successfully, check cstorvolumeconfig(cvc) should be in `Bound` state.
+    successfully.
+Check if CStorColumeConfig(cvc) is in `Bound` state.

     ```bash
     $ kubectl get cstorvolumeconfig -n openebs